Code-Institute-Submissions/MS-One/README.md

 ### Contact form
 * This section showcases use of the boolean atrribute required

+### Tooltips
+ * Tooltips on hover over an element to add more interactivity

+### Favicon
+ * Favicon was used to complete my website, as its the little details that count

 ## Features Left to Implement
 Potential features to include:
 * A forum style page where people can post comments about the state of the champ and his best item build path